Jubayer05/sql-b6-a3/README.md

 ---

-### Query 2: Find All Vehicles That Have Never Been Booked
+### Query 2: EXISTS - Find All Vehicles That Have Never Been Booked

-**Problem Statement**:
+**Requirement**:
-Identify vehicles in the inventory that have never been rented (no booking records).
+Find all vehicles that have never been booked.

 **Solution**: